-Tom McKay has spent the last three years lecturing in Creative Writing and Scriptwriting at Buckinghamshire University.
-He studied creative writing in the US and got his Master’s from UEA Norwich.
+Tom McKay has taught creative writing at University level for thirteen years.
+He has a degree in creative writing from Washington State University and got his Master’s from UEA Norwich.
 He currently lectures at the Open University, and publishes short stories and poetry.
 He is working on working on his first novel.

 Tessa North has been writing fiction for several years.
 She has a Masters in Creative Writing from the University of East Anglia, and has also studied in Texas and London.
 She is currently working on a science fiction novel and is one third of the String Section, the current reigning champion team on gameshow Only Connect.

 Paul Comrie read English and Russian as an undergraduate and took an MA in Creative Writing at the University of East Anglia.
 He has worked both freelance and as a staff writer in Russia, the Caucasus and India.
 In 2009 he incorporated an international communications consultancy in Luxembourg, where he works as a ghostwriter for investors, companies and government officials.
 His fiction has been published in a Canadian anthology and in several publications in Europe and the UK.
 He is fascinated by writing set in frontiers.
 He is from Saskatchewan, Canada.